 Ethical and Environmental Code of Conduct for Suppliers of Goods and Services

 HSBC is one of the largest banking and financial services organisations in the world.
-The Group’s international network comprises around 6,000 offices in more than 70 countries and territories in Europe, Asia, the Middle East and Africa, North America and Latin America.
+The Group’s international network comprises around 4,400 offices in 71 countries and territories in Europe, Asia, the Middle East and Africa, North America and Latin America.
 HSBC has a responsibility to ensure its supply chain operates responsibly and improves the lives of workers, their communities and the environment.
 HSBC is committed to making a positive contribution to human rights.
 We are guided by the International Bill of Human Rights, the UN Universal Declaration of Human Rights and the principles set out in the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
 HSBC is a signatory or has publicly expressed support for the UN Global Compact, the OECD Guidelines for Multinational Enterprises, the Global Sullivan Principles, the UN Principles for Responsible Investment and the UN Principles for Sustainable Insurance.

 HSBC will periodically review this Code and make revisions when needed, which we will expect suppliers to adopt.